 The principal raw materials used in Richards Packaging's manufacturing facilities are various types and grades of resin.
 Richards Packaging purchases the material from a variety of suppliers and is therefore not dependent on any one supplier for its raw material requirements.
 The price of resin fluctuates in response to changes in worldwide supply and demand.
-In 2016, the price of resin dropped however ended the year similar to 2015 prices.
+In 2017, the price of resin increased over 2016 due to supply disruptions from natural disasters.
 The volatility in the price of resins continues to not have a material impact on margins as a result of management's practice of immediately passing through increases and decreases to customers.

-Intangible Properties - Customer Relationships, Patents and Trademarks manufactured for Richards Packaging's customers are produced using proprietary moulds developed and owned by Richards Packaging, which limits the ability of competitors to obtain the same or similar product elsewhere with which to compete.
+Intangible Properties - Customer Relationships, Patents and Trademarks

+Richards Packaging enhances existing customer relationships by delivering value-added services and maintaining clear standards of performance throughout the organization.
+In addition, many of the products manufactured for Richards Packaging's customers are produced using proprietary moulds developed and owned by Richards Packaging, which limits the ability of competitors to obtain the same or similar product elsewhere with which to compete.
 Due to these factors, over the years, Richards Packaging has been able to develop a relationship with its customers and retain its customer base.
 McKernan, over the years, has also developed customer relationships by offering quality discount packaging in the marketplace.